huntfunc/huntfunc-one/README.md

 on your machine, run the command "lein bootstrap" then "lein repl" just as you would to run the sample application in the directory "one".

-This project is all still very much experimental and has a lot of needed work (see the road map).
+This project is all still very much experimental and has a lot of needed work (see the [road map]).
+Below is some of the documentation for the ClojureScript One getting started.

 ## Is this a library or a framework?